chensxb97/Homework_3/README.txt

 == Python Version ==

-I'm (We're) using Python Version <3.7.6 or replace version number> for this assignment.
+We're using Python Version 3.7.4 for this assignment.

 == General Notes about this assignment ==